benedictpaten/assemblaScripts/INSTALL.md

 2. Download and install [jobTree](https://github.com/benedictpaten/jobTree)
 3. Place the directory containing assemblathon on your python path, i.e.
     PYTHONPATH=${PYTHONPATH}:FOO
-where <code>FOO/assemblaLib<code> is the path to the parent directory of assemblaLib.
+where <code>FOO/assemblaLib</code> is the path to the parent directory of assemblaLib.
 4. Compile the C code:
-Modify the <code>rootPath<code> variable in the src/Makefile to point at where you installed cactus.
+Modify the <code>rootPath</code> variable in the src/Makefile to point at where you installed cactus.
-In the base directory type '<code>make all<code>'
+In the base directory type '<code>make all</code>'

 See https://github.com/benedictpaten/ for different projects.